Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 ### Web UI

 A React-based interface in `frontend/` allows operators to log in with their API key and manage agents.
 The **Agents** page retrieves data from `/admin/agents` and shows the online state of each client.
 The **Commands** page lets an operator view the queued commands for a selected agent and submit new entries via `/admin/command/<uuid>`.
 The **Logs** page zeigt gespeicherte Recon- und Überwachungsdaten über `/admin/logs/<uuid>`.
+Die **Settings** Seite ruft `/admin/config` ab und stellt die aktuellen Konfigurationswerte dar.
  Start the development server with:

 ```bash